phillipclarke29/CV/README.md

 - 10 years building tech businesses, some successful, some unsuccessful.
 - Built and sold products for clients from start ups, charities to local government, including North Lanarkshire Council Haringey Council, Norfolk County Council, Gaucher Association and Amelore Ltd.
-- Ran my own IT company with turn over of £200,000 a year.
+- Ran my own IT company with turn over of up to £200,000 a year.
 - Led the business development of CareZone, an early silicon roundabout start up delivering secure web service for vulnerable children. http://tinyurl.com/zjuaymy